“The Top Trial Lawyers in the Country”

-Liquefied Natural Gas Increases USA Dependency On More Foreign Fossil Fuel
+Liquefied Natural Gas Increases USA Dependency On Fossil Fuel

-IMPORTING LIQUEFIED NATURAL GAS (LNG) IS NOT A SAFE OR SECURE ENERGY SOLUTION
+IMPORTING AND EXPORTING LIQUEFIED NATURAL GAS (LNG) IS NOT A SAFE OR SECURE ENERGY SOLUTION

 America needs energy security.
-It is time for America to abandon its reliance on foreign fossil fuel.
+It is time for America to abandon its reliance on fossil fuel.
 It is time to invest in America and American ingenuity, and create American jobs to develop safe renewable energy sources for America’s future.
-The same billions of dollars that will otherwise be exported on Liquefied Natural Gas (LNG) importation schemes should be spent on developing genuine American energy solutions and security.
+The same billions of dollars that will otherwise be spent on importing and exporting Liquefied Natural Gas (LNG) schemes should be spent on developing genuine American safe renewable energy solutions and security.

 April 2007